starlingcyber/umbrella/README.md

 ### Set up monitoring

 Once you have `umbrella` running (perhaps as a systemd service or some such), you can configure Prometheus to scrape it, and Grafana to display its metrics and set alerts for when they are problematic.
+For a quick start Grafana dashboard, see the [example Grafana dashboard](dashboard.example.json).

-A possible starting configuration for monitoring an active validator could be something like:
+A possible starting configuration for alerting on an active validator could be something like:

 - **P0 critical** alert if `state > 3` (validator has been slashed and is jailed or tombstoned)
 - **P1 high** alert if `state < 3` (validator is not active, but not due to downtime or misbehavior)